Budibase/website/content/blog/data/data-sources.md

 ### 6. Binding data to application processes and UI elements

 Binding data means creating links between different attributes, in different locations.
-In other words, a binding is a way of referencing a value, for the purposes of using it elsewhere in your app, either in a seperate attribute, process, or UI element.
+In other words, a binding is a way of referencing a value, for the purposes of using it elsewhere in your app, either in a separate attribute, process, or UI element.

 The most basic examples of this include:

-* Displayimg values in UI elements.
+* Displaying values in UI elements.
 * Passing values user inputs to the data source.
 * Updating or altering one attribute as a function of another.
 * Referencing stored values, user inputs, or system data in automations.